stimms/misterjames/blog/source/_posts/2106-01-17-Everything-You-Need-To-Know-About-Band-2-Battery-Life.md

 ## My Routine

 The battery on my Band 2 lasts me through the week.
-While it depletes every day about 30%, I also charge it every day during my daily routine and after workouts while I shower.
+While it depletes every day about 30%, I also charge it every day during my daily routine and after workouts while I shower, and I never let it run all the way to 0% if I can help it.
 Here's a log from my last week of use starting with a full charge on Saturday:

  - Sunday AM: 72%, charged to 91%
  - Monday AM: 66%, charged to 83%